silam/WeatherPWA/README.md

 ### Can be launched offline

 ## Need to use HTTPS, need SSL certificate.
 Great source for SSL certificate is : https://letsencrypt.org

+#### Manifest File
+#### Service Workers
+- A Javascript file working offline for PWA
+- It controls how the web browser htndles its network requests and asset caching
+-